digideskio/webbox-blog/_posts/2014-07-18-ruby-code-security.md

 puts "Hello world"
 ```

-Really interesting topic.
+This is a really interesting topic.
 Sad that it is not possible to find more detailed
 information about it.
 I tried to cover as much as I can.
 Feel free to add
 comments, resources, links to this post!